Exact Simulation of Multidimensional Reflected Brownian Motion: Overview of the sampling scheme

-Say we want to simulate $W=Y+\Delta $.
-Imagine we can sample $Y$ directly, so we might consider $Y=y$ simply as a parameter.\ Given $Y=y$, the density of $W$ evaluated at $w$ is simply $f_{\Delta }\left( w-y\right) $.
+Given $Y=y$, the density of $W$ evaluated at $w$ is simply $f_{\Delta }\left( w-y\right) $.
 Moreover, the support of such density is contained in the interval $[-2a,2a]$.
-So, to simulate $W$ conditional on $y$, we could propose $W$ uniformly distributed in $[-2a,2a]$, and accept if
+So, in order to simulate $W$ conditional on $y$, we could propose $W$ uniformly distributed in $[-2a,2a]$, and accept if

-where $V\sim U\left( 0,1\right) $ (uniform in $(0,1)$), and independent of $ W $ and $Y=y$.
+where $V\sim \text{Unif}\left( 0,1\right) $ (uniform in $(0,1)$), and independent of $ W $ and $Y=y$.